sdv-dev/RDT/CONTRIBUTING.rst

 class uses.
 In some cases, integration tests may also be required.
 More details on this can be found below.

-If the transformer add a previously unsupported `Data Type` to RDT, then more steps will need to be taken for the quality and performance tests.
-A new `DatasetGenerator` class may need to be created for the `Data Type`.
-You may also need to find a real world dataset containing this `Data Type` and request for it to be added.
+If the transformer adds a previously unsupported `sdtype` to RDT, then more steps will need to be taken for the quality and performance tests.
+A new `DatasetGenerator` class may need to be created for the `sdtype`.
+You may also need to find a real world dataset containing this `sdtype` and request for it to be added.
 More details for these steps can be found below in the `Transformer Performance`_ and `Transformer Quality`_ sections respectively.

 Transformer Validations